A DoA1 fan reviews DoA2 and overcomes his initial reservations in a big way

 ….does not exist in DoA2.
 I miss it.
 It was a fun, albeit risky way, for a weak character to escape a deadly pursuer.
 However, I see no reason you can’t use the DoA1 Jump Pad in DoA2.
 The Easter Eggs for their placement are gone, so I will just need to come up with some way to place the pad (dropping it on the platter from a foot up and playing where it lies could be fun!)

 One thing I love about DoA is that combat is only a means to an end.
 Killing off any number of enemy characters is by itself generally worth only a single point towards victory.
 DoA2 adds some interesting choices around this “achievement.”
-In DoA2, imprisoned enemy characters are worth more to you towards earning this achievement than dead ones, and you can chose to imprison rather than kill any character you reduce to zero health.
+In DoA2, imprisoned enemy characters are worth more to you towards earning this achievement than dead ones, and you can choose to imprison rather than kill any character you reduce to zero health.
 So now you need to decide whether to go for more points, but risk having to face that character again later (and lose its points) if he/she is freed by your opponent.
 If you fill up your prison, you are going to need to spend some effort defending your team base, which will slow your progress elsewhere.
 What is the right balance between eliminating and imprisoning defeated enemies?
 It’s another interesting decision to wrestle with.

 The rulebook is generally a nice improvement over the one that came with DoA1 set 1 as far as clarity.
 The line of sight rules are especially better explained with good diagrams.
 This time, the rulebook has taken a tutorial approach, introducing some rules, then describing a mission scenario that practices them.
 This seems like a good way to introduce new players.
 However, this rulebook it is not at all convenient when you just need to look something up.
 There is a Master Compendium set of rules available on the DoA2 website that is a much better reference, and much better for experienced players in general.
 It is disappointing that a printed version of this Compendium was not included in the Master Set, as the printed rulebook you get is not very useful as a rules reference.
 Hopefully, once the “living” part of it settles down, a printed version of the Master’s Compendium will be made available.
 My color printer just isn’t the same as a nice glossy professionally printed book.